PaleoWeather: An Accelerated Scientific Discovery Project (ASD)

 Simulations:

-* Branched off from a 22-year long PI on a different machine, which was branched off from the iHESP/MESACLIP PI of 646 years.
+* The first 22 years were run on a different machine, which was branched off from the iHESP/MESACLIP PI of 646 years.

 Policy and Data Acquisition: At this stage (before the publish of the main paper, Otto-Bliesner et al.), we are releasing the monthly output for collaborative use.
 Users are encouraged to provide co-authorship of papers and presentations to those who performed the simulations (Zhu for PI and Eocene, Tabor for LGM, and Feng for Pliocene) and leads of the ASD proposal and model development (Otto-Bliesner, Tierney, and Zhu).
 Please submit your request here.